On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Experimental Setup

 {\textbf{Path collapse frequencies.} For annealed three-expert composition $q^{(1)}_t(q^{(2)}_t/q^{(3)}_t)^w$, there are $5^3=125$ total triplets, $120$ heterogeneous triplets (excluding $\alpha^{(1)}_t=\alpha^{(2)}_t=\alpha^{(3)}_t$), and $100$ likelihood-nonhomogeneous ($\alpha^{(2)}_t\neq \alpha^{(3)}_t$) triplets, the heterogeneous steering case.
 Among the 100 heterogeneous steering cases, path collapse frequencies are given in Table. ~\ref{tab:collapse_freq} with the full list of schedule compositions given in Figure. \ref{fig:criterion_realistic_combinations}.}

 {\textbf{Visualization Details.} All sample/trajectory visualizations use seed 0.
 In criterion plots Figures~\ref{fig:common_noise_schedules} and ~\ref{fig:criterion_realistic_combinations}, we visualize the criterion $C(t)$ to demonstrate the prevalence of path collapse.
 To maintain a consistent and readable scale across all 100 combinations, we fix the y-axis range to $[-20, 100]$.
-For the majority of schedules, we plot the full trajectory $t \in [0,1]$.
-However, in some cases (e.g., high-guidance regimes $w=15$), the criterion may exhibit rapid asymptotic growth (exceeding 300) followed by a sharp singularity as $t \to 1$.
-In these cases, to prevent visual clutter, we cease plotting the line segment once it exits the visible y-axis frame.
-This visualization strategy focuses on the relevant operational range for discretized sampling ($t \le t_{\text{end}}$, Theorem \ref{thm:adaptive_exponents_disc_appendix}), where the sign of $C(t)$ determines numerical stability.}
+We observed that in some cases (e.g., high-guidance regimes $w=15$), the criterion may exhibit rapid asymptotic growth followed by a sharp singularity as $t \to 1$.
+In these cases we cease plotting the line segment after $t_\text{end}$ to prevent visual clutter.
+This visualization focuses on the practically relevant operational range for discretized sampling ($t \le t_{\text{end}}$, Theorem \ref{thm:adaptive_exponents_appendix}).}